|

 Want a private, tailored version of this pulse for your exact price range and property type?
 Reach out anytime.
 I’m happy to share what I’m seeing behind the headlines.

-Negotiation reality: Deal-by-deal - some buyers are getting 10% discounts and some sellers are closing at full price
+Negotiation reality: Deal-by-deal - some buyers are getting 8% discounts and some sellers are closing at full price

-Inventory trend: Steady
+Inventory trend: Starting to fall

-Days on market (typical): Pelican Bay - 134 ; Old Naples - 157
+Days on market (typical): Pelican Bay - 129 ; Old Naples - 152

-What’s still getting a premium: Renovated condition
+What’s still getting a premium: Renovated condition in a stellar location

 Quick takeaway: The market is rewarding homes that feel effortless.
 Condition, clarity, and confidence are winning.